 Dean Domino is also this.
 He's a complete and total bastard (and an unrepentant one too) but if you're decent to him in spite of this, what is potentially a boss fight turns into the two of you actively working together to escape a death-trap riddled theater.
 Upon encountering Domino for the first time here, he's genuinely happy to see you, exclaiming "Hey, partner!
 Nice to see a friendly face!" before explaining how to help him.
 His epilogue, should you have befriended him, is also this, since it suggests some part of him really does feel bad for the things he's done.

 Quite literally with Paladin Danse, an utmost supporter of the Brotherhood of Steel and their ideals who shows nothing but sneering condescension (if not outright hostility) to your other companions when switching them out.
 When you switch out Dogmeat for him, however:

 Dogmeat: (sad whimper)

 Danse: Don't worry, boy.
 I'll make sure this soldier comes home alive.

-Another much more surprising one is on one certain quest involving a ghoul child one of the many things he's a Fantastic Racist about, if brought along he reassures the child that he'll help him find his parents and seems very concern over his safety.
+Another much more surprising one is on one certain quest involving a ghoul child one of the many things he's a Fantastic Racist about, if brought along he reassures the child that he'll help him find his parents and seems very concerned over his safety.

 Revealed near the very end of Dead Space 2.
 Director Tiedemann, who seemed throughout the game to be a cold, ruthless Corrupt Corporate Executive, is in fact shown via three audio logs to have had the best interests of humanity in his heart.
 He went along with the Marker project because humanity was slowly dying out and he thought that this was their best hope for salvation, and when the outbreak occurred he blatantly disregarded the protocols set in place by the shadowy figures in charge and called for a station wide evacuation, doing his best to save as many citizens as possible from the necromorphs.